Office of the Executive Director

-The Agency Communications Division works to continuously improve and streamline the delivery of print and Web information to the public and within the agency.
-This division coordinates the agency response to all media inquiries, prepares and distributes agency news releases, and coordinates news conferences.
-The division also includes the agency library, and a publishing staff that coordinates, produces, and distributes regulatory and general informational materials, both print and Web.
+CIR also works to continuously improve and streamline the delivery of web and print information to the public and within the agency.
+The division coordinates the agency response to all media inquiries, prepares and distributes agency news releases, and coordinates news conferences.
+The division also includes the agency’s environmental research library, and a publishing staff that coordinates, produces, and distributes regulatory and general informational materials, both web and print.

 Brian Christian, Director

 The Environmental Assistance Division (EAD) provides confidential compliance assistance on air, water, and waste regulations to small businesses and small local governments; works with regulated entities, industries, and manufacturers to implement pollution prevention, recycling, and innovative environmental programs; and educates the public and the regulated community on rules, TCEQ processes, and environmental issues.
 The EAD services include: